 Arc’teryx vs Canada Goose – The Verdict

 So, which one of these two outdoor clothing brands is better?
-Truth be told, Canada Goose rivals Arc’teryx quite closely, since both brands design, manufacture, and sell some of the best and warmest jackets you can buy on today’s market.
+Canada Goose rivals Arc’teryx quite closely since both brands design, manufacture, and sell some of the best and warmest jackets you can buy on today’s market.

-And while it’s true that CG’s jackets fare extremely well in freezing weather, I consider Arc’teryx to be a better brand – its technical pieces are simply unrivaled.
+And while it’s true that CG’s jackets fare extremely well in freezing weather, I consider Arc’teryx a better brand as its technical pieces are simply unrivaled.
 Read how Canada Goose compares to The North Face on this other post.

 I love hiking, backpacking, and camping.
 From the Camino de Santiago to the West Highland Way in Scotland or simply a great day hike on the weekend.
 Hiking refreshes me, my mind, and keeps my body reasonably fit.
 So far I have walked three Camino routes and many other long distance hikes in the UK, Canada, and around the rest of Europe.
 One of the best was my hike up Ben Nevis.